 Ginger Essential Oil

 The brand, Gravol, also makes medication that reduces motion sickness using just ginger.
 The scientific benefits of ginger and its effect on motion sickness, travel sickness, and indigestion have been studied for many years.
 Ginger is found to be an excellent, natural remedy, without the side effects of some of the other motion sickness medications.
 Ginger oil can be used in much the same manner as peppermint oil.
 There is also some research showing that ginger can help lessen the pain associated with arthritis.
 If you’re experiencing nausea throughout the day, diffuse ginger oil in a diffuser.
-You can also combine 2-3 drops of ginger oil to a teaspoon of carrier oil and rub it right on your abdomen.
+You can also combine 2-3 drops of ginger oil with a teaspoon of carrier oil and rub it right on your abdomen.
 Essential oils permeate your skin and can actually enter your bloodstream very quickly, so the benefits can be felt almost instantly.

 Fennel oil has also traditionally been used for stomach issues.
 It has a nice licorice-like smell.
 You can apply fennel oil to the bottoms of your feet, massage it on your abdomen, drop a couple of drops in your hand and smell it directly from your hands, or you can also dilute 2-3 drops with a carrier oil.
 If you’re buying high-quality oil, one drop can already be potent.
 Remember not to overuse essential oils, especially if you’re buying high-quality oil.
 Fennel oil has some great properties; it’s antiseptic, anti-fungal, anti-inflammatory, and anti-spasmatic.
 Fennel oil also has a carminative nature, which means it helps prevent and relieve flatulence.